The Must See’s and Must Do’s of Washington, D.C.

 Grab Lunch at Union Market

 Union Market offers a plethora of dining options, making it the perfect place to go with a group of people with different preferences.
-Union Market is a warehouse type building (perfect for staying warm) filled with vendors, pop-ups, and shops of all different types.
-On the sides of the building are garage door windows letting in natural sunlight and allowing for outdoor seating in warmer weather.
+The warehouse type building is filled with vendors and pop-up shops.

 The most raved-about spots in the market are Peregrine for coffee, Panorama Bakery for pastries, and Rappahannock Oyster Bar for seafood.
 The casual vibe and diversity of Union Market make it a welcoming place to wander around and try new delicacies.